intjelic/python-sfml/doc/source/api/graphics.rst

    to a texture (the graphics card can access both directly).

    Being stored in the graphics card memory has some drawbacks.
-A texture cannot be manipulated as freely as an :class:`sfml.graphics.Image`, you need to prepare the pixels first and then upload them to the texture in a single operation (see :func:`Texture.update`).
+A texture cannot be manipulated as freely as an :class:`Image`, you need to prepare the pixels first and then upload them to the texture in a single operation (see :func:`Texture.update`).

-   :class:`sfml.graphics.Texture` makes it easy to convert from/to :class:`sfml.graphics.Image`, but keep in mind that these calls require transfers between the graphics card and the central memory, therefore they are slow operations.
+   :class:`Texture` makes it easy to convert from/to :class:`Image`, but keep in mind that these calls require transfers between the graphics card and the central memory, therefore they are slow operations.